Cucurbitacin: 28/29 Norcucurbitacins

-There are several substances that can be seen as deriving from cucurbita-5-ene skeleton by loss of one of the methyl groups (28 or 29) attached to carbon 4; often with the adjacent ring (ring A) becoming aromatic.
+There are several substances that can be seen as deriving from cucurbit-5-ene skeleton by loss of one of the methyl groups (28 or 29) attached to carbon 4; often with the adjacent ring (ring A) becoming aromatic.

 Other

 Several other cucurbitacins have been found in plants.

 Occurrence and bitter taste

 Constituents of the colocynth fruit and leaves (Citrullus colocynthis) include cucurbitacins.
 The 2-O-β-D-glucopyranosides of cucurbitacins K and L can be extracted with ethanol from fruits of Cucurbita pepo cv dayangua.
 Pentanorcucurbitacins A and B can be extracted with methanol from the stems of Momordica charantia.
 Cucurbitacins B and I, and derivatives of cucurbitacins B, D and E, can be extracted with methanol from dried tubers of Hemsleya endecaphylla.

 Cucurbitacins impart a bitter taste in plant foods such as cucumber, zucchini, melon and pumpkin.

 Research and toxicity

 Cucurbitacins are under basic research for their biological properties, including toxicity and potential pharmacological uses in development of drugs for inflammation, cancer, cardiovascular diseases, and diabetes, among others.

 The toxicity associated with consumption of foods high in cucurbitacins is sometimes referred to as "toxic squash syndrome".
 In France in 2018, two women who ate soup made from bitter pumpkins became sick, involving nausea, vomiting, and diarrhea, and had hair loss weeks later.
 Another French study of poisoning from bitter squash consumption found similar acute illnesses and no deaths.
 The high concentration of toxin in the plants could result from cross-pollination with wild cucurbitaceae species, or from plant growth stress due to high temperature and drought.